-Height of the population is the example of normal distribution.
+The height of people is an example of normal distribution.
 Most of the people in a specific population are of average height.
 The number of people taller and shorter than the average height people is almost equal, and a very small number of people are either extremely tall or extremely short.
-However, height is not a single characteristic, several genetic and environmental factors influence height.
+Several genetic and environmental factors influence height.
 Therefore, it follows the normal distribution.

 2. Rolling A Dice

 A fair rolling of dice is also a good example of normal distribution.
 In an experiment, it has been found that when a dice is rolled 100 times, chances to get ‘1’ are 15-18% and if we roll the dice 1000 times, the chances to get ‘1’ is, again, the same, which averages to 16.7% (1/6).
 If we roll two dice simultaneously, there are 36 possible combinations.
 The probability of rolling ‘1’ (with six possible combinations) again averages to around 16.7%, i.e., (6/36).
 More the number of dice more elaborate will be the normal distribution graph.

 Flipping a coin is one of the oldest methods for settling disputes.
 We all have flipped a coin before a match or game.
 The perceived fairness in flipping a coin lies in the fact that it has equal chances to come up with either result.
 The chances of getting a head are 1/2, and the same is for tails.
 When we add both, it equals one.
 If we toss coins multiple times, the sum of the probability of getting heads and tails will always remain 1.